Germany seeks to curb migrant crossings from Poland - NewsBreak

 Germany seeks to curb migrant crossings from Poland

-Authorities in Germany say have been registered since August.
-Many of them are people from Syria and Iraq who in the hope of reaching the European Union via Poland.
+Authorities in Germany say about 4,500 such crossings have been registered since August.
+Many of them are people from Syria and Iraq who flew to Belarus in the hope of reaching the European Union via Poland.

 An Interior Minister spokesman, Steve Alter, said Tuesday that Germany has offered assistance to Poland by seconding additional border guards and providing logistical support for housing migrants in the country.

-While Germany and other EU countries have backed Poland’s efforts to protect its border with Belarus, Berlin has also about the humanitarian situation of migrants picked up at the border.
+While Germany and other EU countries have backed Poland's efforts to protect its border with Belarus, Berlin has also raised concerns about the humanitarian situation of migrants picked up at the border.

 Comments / 0